-TOE Component Version Description Apple Pay App (Wallet) App part of macOS Ventura 13.3.1 Authentication policy on data and services In-app transaction data management Application Processor 1 (AP) M2 Authentication policy on data and services Transaction data management
+TOE Component Version Description Apple Wallet App (Wallet) App part of macOS Sonoma 14.4 Authentication policy on data and services In-app transaction data management Application Processor (AP) M3 Authentication policy on data and services Transaction data management

-1 Only the parts of the AP related to the TSF are included within the TOE scope.
+&lt;sup>1 Only the parts of the AP related to the TSF are included within the TOE scope.
 The GPU of the AP is not relevant to the TSF and is therefore not part of the TOE.

-TOE Component Version Description Biometric Sensor (Touch ID) Touch ID sensor within the keyboard of the MacBook Air 2022 with M2 Sensor for fingerprint capture Boot Loader macOS Ventura 13.3.1 Allows the device to start and boot the operating system Secure Enclave sepOS part of macOS Ventura 13.3.1 Authentication Setup: Enrollment of the authentication material User authentication verification Authentication Prover: Password verification Biometrics matching Authentication policy on data • SSE Manages the pairing between the Secure Enclave and the Secure Element • SKS Hardware Cryptographic module • BioApp Provides functionality for processing biometric data and generating biometric templates. macOS Platform Device operating system platform (macOS Ventura 13.3.1) executing on Application Processor (AP) with the following Apple Pay services that are included in the TOE: Security Framework macOS Ventura 13.3.1 Provides functionality to protect information, establish trust, and control access to software. • Logind macOS Ventura 13.3.1 Provides functionality for managing user logins and ses- sions • NFCd macOS Ventura 13.3.1 Provides communication layer between the TOE and the Secure Element • Safari Version 16.4 (18615.1.26.11.23) Browser System Preferences macOS Ventura 13.3.1 Allows the user to indicate their preferred system prefer- ences for the device, operating system and applications.
-Launchpad macOS Ventura 13.3.1 Provides the functionality for the macOS user interface Console Keyboard and display of the MacBook Air 2022 with M2 Device drivers part of macOS Ventura 13.3.1 Provides the functionality for input/output (I/O)
+TOE Component Version Description Biometric Sensor (Touch ID) Touch ID sensor within the keyboard of the MacBook Air 2024 with M3 Sensor for fingerprint capture Boot Loader macOS Sonoma 14.4 Allows the device to start and boot the operating system Secure Enclave sepOS part of macOS Sonoma 14.4 Authentication Setup: • SSE Manages the pairing between the Secure Enclave and the Secure Element • SKS Hardware Cryptographic module • BioApp Provides functionality for processing biometric data and generating biometric templates macOS Platform , , platform (macOS Sonoma 14.4) executing on Application following Apple Pay services that are included in the TOE: Security Framework macOS Sonoma 14.4 Provides functionality to protect information, establish trust, and control access to software • Logind macOS Sonoma 14.4 Provides functionality for managing user logins and sessions • NFCd macOS Sonoma 14.4 Provides communication layer between the TOE and the Secure Element Safari Version 17.4 (19618.1.15.11.12) Browser System Settings macOS Sonoma 14.4 Allows the user to indicate their preferred system settings for the device, operating system, and applications • Launchpad macOS Sonoma 14.4 Provides the functionality for the macOS user interface Console Keyboard and display of the MacBook Air 2024 with M3 Device drivers part of macOS Sonoma 14.4 Provides the functionality for input/output (I/O)